Kentucky man in skull-filled home arrested, tied to nationwide body part-selling scheme

 “Some crimes defy understanding,” U.S. Attorney Gerard M. Karam said at the time.
 “The theft and trafficking of human remains strikes at the very essence of what makes us human.”

-Federal agents have not not draw any direct connections between Nott and the Lodges.
+Federal agents have not drawn any direct connections between Nott and the Lodges.
 It remains unclear how Nott obtained his eccentric collection of “dead friends.”